-Public Relations major Kensi Juszkiewicz, a Public Relations major, spent five weeks during the summer of 2019 in Siena, Italy as part of the Public Relations in Siena with Professor Candice White.
+Public Relations major Kensi Juszkiewicz spent five weeks during the summer of 2019 in Siena, Italy, as part of the Public Relations in Siena with Professor Candice White.
 A sophomore at the time, Lyra sat down with us to talk about her experience in the program and the best summer of her life.

 Learn more about CCI’s Public Relations program in Italy.

 Did you have any reservations about studying abroad?

 I was a little hesitant to study abroad just because it was my first summer after being a freshman at UT.
 But honestly, I was like, “You know what?
 I have nothing to lose doing it.”
 And I was a little bit afraid to be away from my parents for so long in another country, but they encouraged me to do it, so I was really excited.

 As a public relations major, what did you gain from studying abroad in Siena?